-The Computer Lab supports five dedicated workstations and serves as a student research resource.
+The Computer Lab, with five dedicated workstations, serves as a student research resource.
 These workstations are in the Library Reading room.
 They offer access to basic Microsoft Office suite applications, presentation software, and the Internet as well as to all library online resources.
-Nothing can be stored on the computers disk drives.
+There is also one copy of BibleWorks 10.
+All computers can display Korean and Chinese text.
+Nothing can be saved overnight on the computers disk drives.
 The computer lab is open whenever the Library is open.
 Report computer or network problems to the Patron Services Desk.